nfrontier-innovation/.github/README.md

 # About
-We are a Berlin based innovation studio.
-We embrace emerging technologies and strive to create impactful products.
+We are a Berlin based innovation studio embracing emerging technologies and strive to create impactful products.